-As usual, when looking for a new cosplay, I choose based in the
+As is my habit, when looking for a new cosplay, I choose based in the

 challenge of the build rather than whether or not I enjoy the fandom.